s-yadav/contextMenu.js/README.md

 <br>
 Now you can update it however you want.After that call update method( with configuration option, if you want to change it).<br>
 <pre><code>
-$('.trigger').contextMenu('update',updateJson,{
+$('.trigger').contextMenu('update',updateObj,{
     'displayAround':'trigger',
     'containment':'#container'
 });
 </code></pre>
 For enabling/disabling a menu option just add "iw-mDisable" class if you are changing in html dom.<br>
-Else if you are updating using update json add disable key with value of true(to disable) or false(to enable) in json.
+Else if you are updating using structure object add disable key with value of true(to disable) or false(to enable) in object.

 <h3 id="refreshTriggerListDoc">Refreshing trigger list</h3>
 If you working on dynamic content you may require to add newly added element in trigger list.<br>